powsybl/powsybl-open-rao/docs/algorithms/marmot.md

 ## Limitations

-Currently, MARMOT only supports power gradient constraints but new [intertemporal constraints](castor/linear-problem/inter-temporal-constraints.md) like minimum/maximum up/off times will be added in the future.
+Currently, MARMOT only supports power gradient constraints but new [time-coupling constraints](castor/linear-problem/time-coupling-constraints.md) like minimum/maximum up/off times will be added in the future.